-A student may also be forced to withdraw from the University for habitual delinquency in class, habitual idleness, or any other fault that prevents the student from fulfilling the purpose implied by enrollment at the University.
 A grade of W (withdrawal) will be entered for each course in which the student was registered.
 A grade of W cannot be changed.

 Tuition is charged according to the portion of the term elapsed before the effective date of the enforced withdrawal, and financial support allocated to the student for the remainder of the term is forfeited.